 PyQgis API#

 This is the fledgling documentation for the work-in-progress API.
+The API is likely to change at every release.

-Eventually, this API will allow you to use features in PyQGIS scripts and within the python console in QGIS.
+This API will allow you to use features in PyQGIS scripts and within the python console in QGIS.

 Usage#

->>> import wntrqgis as wq
+>>> import wntrqgis

 >>> import wntr